Kadri Lehtla

-Kadri Lehtla (born 3 May 1985 in Tallinn) is an Estonian biathlete.
-She gives her debut 2006 in the IBU Cup with a 36th Place in a sprint in Forni Avoltri.
+Kadri Lehtla (born 3 May 1985 in Tallinn) is an Estonian former biathlete.
+She made her debut 2006 in the IBU Cup with a 36th Place in a sprint in Forni Avoltri.
 Her best result in the IBU Cup was a 4th place in Östersund in the beginning of the 2011/12 IBU Cup season.
 She had her debut in the 2008–09 Biathlon World Cup with a 97th place in an Individual in Östersund.

 She competed at the 2010 and 2014 Winter Olympics.

 Biathlon results

 All results are sourced from the International Biathlon Union.